opencast/opencast/docs/documentation/configuration/database.md

 After the installation you can start the server and set it up to start automatically after each reboot with the following commands:

-    ä If you are using Systemd
+    # If you are using Systemd
     systemctl start mariadb.service
     systemctl enable mariadb.service
     # If you are using SysV-Init